mesosphere-backup/dcos-cassandra-service/README.md

 API:
 ```
-$ curl -X PUT -H "Authorization: token=$AUTH_TOKEN" "$DCOS_URI/service/cassandra/v1/nodes/restart?node=node-0"
+$ curl -X PUT "<dcos_url>/service/cassandra/v1/nodes/restart?node=node-0"
 ```

 This will restart the node with the same name running on the same server.

 # API Reference
 The DC/OS Cassandra Service implements a REST API that may be accessed from outside the cluster.
-If the DC/OS cluster is configured with OAuth enabled, then you must acquire a valid token and include that token in the Authorization header of all requests.
-The <auth_token> parameter below is used to represent this token.
+If the DC/OS cluster is configured with OAuth enabled, then [you must acquire a valid token and include that token in the Authorization header of all requests](https://dcos.io/docs/1.8/administration/id-and-access-mgt/auth-api/#passing-your-http-api-token-to-dc-os-endpoints).

 The <dcos_url> parameter referenced below indicates the base URL of the DC/OS cluster on which the Cassandra Service is deployed.
 Depending on the transport layer security configuration of your deployment this may be a HTTP or a HTTPS URL.

 ## Configuration